Welcome To The Divide

 failures of breath, blood, and brain or subsists eternally in realms unto which

 the soul is released or restrained upon our earthly expiration.
-This is
+These

-not entirely inaccurate, but it invites irrationalities into certain
+suspicions are not entirely inaccurate, but they invite irrationalities into

-interpretations through the invisible voids it omits in its incomplete
+certain interpretations through the invisible voids they omit in their

 The unpleasant truth of death is that it does not come crashing at the